Person reading about peptide research

 How are peptides different from supplements?

 Supplements provide raw materials: vitamins, minerals, amino acids.
 Your body has to figure out what to do with them.
 This is why supplements take months to show effects, if they show any at all.
-Absorption rates for traditional supplements are typically 20-30%.
+Absorption rates for traditional supplements are typically 20-30%, depending on the compound.

 Peptides provide instructions.
 They don't give your cells building materials and hope for the best.
 They tell specific cells to perform specific actions.
-Absorption rates can reach 95%.
-And the effects are felt in days to weeks, not months.
-Semax, for example, changes gene expression in the brain within 20 minutes of nasal delivery.
+Bioavailability for injectable peptides can be far higher than oral supplements, sometimes approaching 95% for the right molecule.
+Onset varies by compound.
+In animal studies, Semax has been shown to shift brain gene expression within 20 minutes of nasal delivery.
+Tissue-repair compounds like BPC-157 typically work over weeks to months.
+Each compound page gives realistic timelines per protocol.

 Think of it this way: